SpecFlowOSS/SpecFlowWiki/Unit-test-providers.md

 SpecFlow supports several unit test framework to execute the acceptance tests.
-Use can use one of the built-in unit test providers or create a custom provider.
+You can use one of the built-in unit test providers or create a custom provider.
 The unit test provider to be used can be configured through the [[&lt;unitTestProvider&gt;|Configuration]] configuration element.

 The following table contains the built-in unit test providers.